sergio-villafuertes/triathlon-training-assistant/README.md

 # 🏊‍♂️ Triathlon Training Assistant

-A real-time web application designed to assist triathlon athletes during training through interactive tools, live communication and performance monitoring.
+A real-time web application that helps triathlon athletes improve their training experience through live communication, interactive interfaces and real-time feedback.

 This project was developed as part of a university team project at Universidad Carlos III de Madrid.

 ---

+## 📖 Overview

+Triathlon Training Assistant is a real-time web application developed as a university project to improve the training experience of triathlon athletes.

+The system connects a smartphone and a computer through Socket.IO.
+The smartphone captures the athlete using its camera while the desktop application performs posture analysis in real time using MediaPipe Pose.

+During training, users receive voice feedback, can control the application using speech recognition, monitor live statistics and access complementary tools designed for indoor triathlon sessions.

+---

 ## 🚀 Features

+- Real-time posture analysis using MediaPipe Pose
+- Live communication between mobile and desktop using Socket.IO
+- Voice commands with Speech Recognition
+- Voice feedback using Speech Synthesis
-- Interactive training interface
+- Interactive training dashboard
+- Automatic workout calibration
+- Multiple training modes (Running, Swimming and Cycling)
+- Automatic pause when no athlete is detected
-- Real-time communication using Socket.IO
+- Nearby gym finder using Leaflet and OpenStreetMap
-- Responsive user interface
-- Training mode for different triathlon disciplines
+- Session statistics and performance summary

 ---

+## 🏗️ Architecture

+The application follows a distributed client-server architecture.

+Mobile device

+↓

+Captures the athlete

+↓

+Node.js Server

+↓

+Desktop application

+↓

+MediaPipe Pose Analysis

+↓

+Voice feedback

 ## 💻 Technologies